Search: Advanced search

-This article is intended as a condensed road-map for using the NYSARC Pooled SNT to eliminate the Medicaid spend-down.
+This article is intended as a condensed road-map for using a pooled income trust to eliminate the Medicaid spend-down.
 This article contemplates that the individual is applying for Medicaid in order to obtain home care services.
 The sequence of events will be different if that is not the case.

 I am leaving out some of the details here, so if you are planning on trying this, I advise you to also review our longer memo on this topic (updated May 2012).
-You don't need to have a lawyer to enroll in the NYSARC SNT, but you should have a social worker or someone else familiar with Medicaid to help you.
+You don't need to have a lawyer to enroll in a pooled income trust, but you should have a social worker or someone else familiar with Medicaid to help you.

 Step One - Apply for Medicaid Home Care with a Spend-Down